Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

 Keep the flow and content of your presentation in mind if it has the potential to be shared later.

 Here’s why: Each slide should be complete and comprehensive, and the presentation should make sense even when you’re not around to share additional context.
+Each slide should promote and establish brand awareness for your large or small business.

 The slides from a talent management and recruitment presentation template below are great examples.